joesingo/truthdiscovery/doc/input.rst

 Datasets with known true values
 -------------------------------

-An easy way to evaluate the performance of a truth-discovery algorithm is to run it on a dataset for which the true values of some of the variables is already known.
+An easy way to evaluate the performance of a truth discovery algorithm is to run it on a dataset for which the true values of some of the variables is already known.
 A measure of the *accuracy* of the algorithm can then be computed by considering how many variables the algorithm predicted the correct